vikramgoyal2012/udhaar-REST-API/readme.txt

 npm install
 This will install the latest versions of all the node modules on your local machine

-After starting the server and getting a local copy of the database, the system will be ready to use.
+Start the server using:
+node index.js

+Start hitting requests at localhost:3000/ and see the magic happen